ArneCL/BlogPosts/android-databinding-recyclerview.md

 If you want to do databinding in a RecyclerView:

 0. Ensure the `ViewHolder` has a variable for the binding.
-0. Change `onCreateViewHolder` to inflate your binding and pass that to the `ViewHolder` to return
+0. Change `onCreateViewHolder` to inflate your binding and pass that to `ViewHolder` to return
 0. Setup the bindings in `onBindViewHolder`

 For example: